protocol/filecoin-mecha-twin/README.md

 duration = 360
 ```

-An important note regarding the dates - due to data availability, the start date cannot be earlier than 2021-03-15!
+Two important notes regarding the inputs:
+* Due to data availability, the start date cannot be earlier than 2021-03-15.
+* The parameters `renewal_rate`, `rb_onboard_power` and `fil_plus_rate` can be a single number or a vector of numbers.
+If they are a number, the model assumes that number as a constant throughout the simulation.
+If a vector is provided, then the vector needs to have the same size as the simulation length.
+The vector option gives the user the most flexibility since they can apply different constants throughtout the simulation.

 Now, you can call the simulation function and collect the data in a DataFrame: